Financial assistance options for mitigating lapse in appropriations impacts

 • 319th Reconnaissance Wing

 Financial security of the Total Force and their families is critical to mission readiness.
 There are many resources available to Airmen, Guardians and their families regarding financial literacy, emergency relief and fraud/scam education.
-We expect mid-month paychecks to be impacted by the ongoing lapse in appropriations if legislation is not passed by Oct.
-12.

 Situations like lapses in appropriations offer bad actors an opportunity to target military members and their families with fraudulent loans and extortion schemes.